desmondeverett/Network-Routing-Switching/Labs/Lab-02-Infrastructure-Redundancy-&-High-Availability.md

 5. Execute `show standby brief` to verify the Active/Standby state of the routers.
    > 📸 **SCREENSHOT #2:** Capture the CLI output of `show standby brief` on the Active switch, verifying it holds the virtual IP and recognizes the Standby router.
 (Save as `02-hsrp-standby-brief.png`)

-### Phase 3: High Availability Failover Verification
+### Phase 3: Control Plane Failover Verification
-1. Open the command prompt on an end-user workstation and execute a continuous ping to an external network or server (e.g., `ping -t 8.8.8.8`).
-2. While the ping is running, manually shut down the active interface on Core Switch 1, or sever the physical link in the topology.
-3. Observe the continuous ping.
-Traffic should drop for only a few seconds while HSRP promotes the Standby switch, then successfully resume.
+1. Access the CLI of Core Switch 1 (the Active gateway) and manually shut down its routing interface to simulate a catastrophic gateway failure.
+2. Access the CLI of Core Switch 2 (the Standby gateway) and execute `show standby brief`.
+3. Verify that Core Switch 2 successfully detected the failure and automatically promoted itself to the `Active` state for the Virtual IP.
+4. Execute `show spanning-tree vlan 10` to verify the Layer 2 path remained open and forwarding (`FWD`) across the redundant EtherChannel trunk during the event.
-   > 📸 **SCREENSHOT #3:** Capture the workstation command prompt showing the continuous ping successfully resuming after a brief timeout during the failover event.
+   > 📸 **SCREENSHOT #3:** Capture the CLI outputs proving the Standby router transitioned to Active and Spanning Tree maintained forwarding states during the failover event.
 (Save as `03-failover-ping-test.png`)

 ---